2016 TCU Horned Frogs baseball team: Season Projections

 In-depth preseason Big 12 previews were compiled by and are available from: D1 Baseball, Baseball America and Perfect Game.

-Prior to the start of the season, D1 Baseball projected the Frogs as one of the 16 NCAA Tournament Regional hosts.
+Before the start of the season, D1 Baseball projected the Frogs as one of the 16 NCAA tournament Regional hosts.
 Baseball America projected TCU as a 2-seed in a Houston Regional, and two of their four writers projected TCU freshman Luken Baker would be named Freshman of the Year.